About

 • litmus beta

-The first open-source AI model for general malware detection.
-Classifies on cleave-extracted capabilities across 20+ languages and six binary formats; runs on CPU.
+The first open-source AI model for general malware detection — now published in preview.
+A weighted ensemble over cleave-extracted capabilities across 20+ languages and six binary formats; runs on CPU.

 • cleave stable